babblevoice/babble-drachtio-presence/README.md

 We can use presence information and our own tracking of calls ourselves to publish information dialog information via NOTIFY to all SUBSCRIPTIONS clients agree with us.

-## Structure
+## Events

+Events are sent and received via the events object store in options.em.
+This can be supplied or if not a new object will be created when the presence object is created.

 babble-drachtio-presence handles SUBSCRIPTIONs and renewals.
 It also listen out for PUBLISH events.
+It also subscribes to UACs to to receive NOTIFYs for DND.

-### Subscription
+### Subscription - subscribe.in

-babble-drachtio-presence emits a "subscribe" event with a contenttype of "application/simple-message-summary".
+babble-drachtio-presence emits a "presence.subscribe.in" event with a contenttype of "application/simple-message-summary".
 The structure supplied is

 ```json
 {